ArXen42/HabitableZone-old/README.md

 **C# + Unity Engine**.
 Might not the best tools for open-source game.
 Might not the fastest tools.
 But they're powerful and handy.

 If I started the project now, I would probably have thought of more hardcore and open-source style C++ and Urho3D.
 But the code was written and there is no practical reason to rewrite it all.
+Nevertheless, one day I may find non-practical reason.

 ## Build